upsidedownlabs/upsidedownlabs.github.io/_sources/hardware/bioamp/muscle-bioamp-patchy/index.rst

 Step 6: Upload the code
 ===========================

-Connect your Arduino UNO to your laptop using the USB cable (Type A to Type B).
-Copy paste any one of the arduino sketches given below in Arduino IDE v1.8.19 that you downloaded earlier:
+- Connect your **Arduino UNO Development Board** to your laptop using the USB cable.

+- Copy paste any one of the arduino sketches given below in ``Arduino IDE latest version (v2.3.8+)``:

-:fab:`github;pst-color-primary` `EMG Filter <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/2_EMGFilter/2_EMGFilter.ino>`_
+:fab:`github;pst-color-primary` `EMG Filter <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/02_EMG_Filter/02_EMG_Filter.ino>`_

-:fab:`github;pst-color-primary` `EMG Envelope <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/3_EMGEnvelope/3_EMGEnvelope.ino>`_
+:fab:`github;pst-color-primary` `EMG Envelope <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/03_EMG_Envelope/03_EMG_Envelope.ino>`_

 .. figure:: media/setup.*
     :align: center

+- Go to ``Tools`` menu, navigate to ``Board``, and select **Arduino UNO Development Board** (UNO R3/ R4/ Minima/ WiFi or any other board).
-Go to ``tools`` from the menu bar, select ``board`` option then select Arduino UNO.
-In the same menu, select the COM port on which your Arduino Uno is connected.
-To find out the right COM port, disconnect your board and reopen the menu.
+- In the same menu, select the ``Port`` to which your Arduino Uno is connected.
+- **Tip:** To find the correct **COM Port**, disconnect your board and reopen the menu.
 The entry that disappears should be the right COM port.
-Now upload the code, & open the serial plotter from the ``tools`` menu to visualize the EMG signals.

-After opening the serial plotter make sure to select the baud rate to 115200.
+- ``Upload`` the code.

-.. warning:: Make sure your laptop is not connected to a charger and sit 5m away from any AC appliances for best signal acquisition.
+.. warning:: For the best signal acquisition, ensure your laptop is not connected to a charger and maintain a distance of at least 5m from any AC appliances, read more about :ref:`Tips for better signal acquisition <tips-for-best-signal-acquisition>`.

 Step 7: Visualizing the EMG signals
 ======================================

+1. **Using Chords Web**

    For visualizing the EMG signals, use `Chords Web <https://chords.upsidedownlabs.tech/>`__ for quick and hassle-free real-time bio-potential signals visualization right from your browser, without installing any software.

 .. figure:: ../../../software/chords/chords-web/media/chords_emg_signal.*
     :align: center